Marlond25/easy-reactstrap-form/README.md

 ## INSTALATION

-npm i ezform
+npm i easy-reactstrap-form

 ## USE

 ### In your wrapping component, import the ezform component:

-import Ezform from 'Ezform.js'
+import EasyForm from 'EasyForm.js'

 ## STATE